 Course Rules

 T-shirts are available for purchase during registration and in the Product Store.
-This is the 2023 design; the 2024 design will be released in spring 2024.
+Before buying a shirt, consult our sizing guide for ATC.

-All finishers (including the 200m) earn a finisher medal.
+All finishers (including the 200m) earn a finisher medal in a similar design.

 University of Waterloo